Avril112113/SelenScript/selenscript.md

 # SelenScript Syntax
 Please note that the syntax may change as this is work in progress!
-The syntax of SelenScript is directly a extension of Lua 5.4
+The syntax of SelenScript is an extension of Lua 5.4
-However, SelenScript plans to be compatible with versions back to Lua5.2 and LuaJIT
+However, SelenScript plans to be compatible with versions back to Lua 5.2 and LuaJIT

 ### **Typing info**
 ```Lua